Vinodiversity is a project of Darby Higgs, a Melbourne based wine writer and enthusiast.

 There is some reference to non-Australian wines, but I don't have experience or time to cover these.
 I generally confine my remarks to table wines, but some varieties such as the Portuguese varieties which are used primarily to make fortified wines are increasingly being used in table wines.

-Behind Vinodiversity, and Vinodiversity the Book, is a large database containing entries for 1600+ wineries and the alternative varieties that they use.
-It has been compiled from material from wineries; newspaper and magazine articles and advertisements; printed guides to Australian wines; lists of wine show results; winery and regional websites; other websites; and contributions by readers.
+Behind Vinodiversity is a large database containing entries for 1050+ wineries and the alternative varieties that they use.
+It has been compiled by scanning printed and online material from wineries; newspaper and magazine articles and advertisements; printed guides to Australian wines; lists of wine show results; winery and regional websites; other websites; and contributions by readers.

 The database is constantly being updated but it never quite catches up.
 The industry is changing so quickly.

 If you wish to have the database on your desktop or on your smartPhone, tablet or kindle you can buy the ebook Emerging Varietal Wines of Australia

 If you wish to help by notifying me of any changes, omissions or errors please contact me.

 Retired workaholic or planning to retire in a few years and are concerned about the transition?
 You love to work.
 Work gives you a sense of purpose in life.
 The idea of working beyond retirement age doesn’t bother you.